Methods for pitch analysis in contemporary popular music: phenomenological analysis of Primaal's commercial works: Analytical methods and process

 \subsubsection{MIDI files and piano rolls as reification of the score}

-The reification of the score, as noted by \citet[pp.~104--105]{middleton1990studying} and discussed in Section~\ref{ref:scoreasbias}, influences methods in the MIR community. \citet[sec.
-4.2]{briot2020deep} argue that the essence of music lies in the compositional process, revealed through symbolic representations like scores or lead sheets.
-A common MIR task is audio-to-MIDI alignment \citep{raffel2016optimizing}, where MIDI files act as symbolic `versions' of the pitched content \citep{raffel2016learning,benetos2018automatic}.
+The reification of the score mentioned by \citet[pp.~104--105]{middleton1990studying} and reported in Section~\ref{ref:scoreasbias} influences the M.I.R.\ community. \citet[sec.~4.2]{briot2020deep} `believe that the essence of music (as opposed to sound) is in the compositional process, which is exposed via symbolic representations (like musical scores or lead sheets)'.
+A classic music information retrieval task is audio-to-MIDI alignment \citep{raffel2016optimizing}, in which MIDI files are aligned with corresponding audio recordings.
+MIDI files have been referred to as symbolic `versions' of pieces of music \citep{ewert2012towards,raffel2016optimizing}, as well as `transcriptions' \citep{turetsky2003ground,raffel2016learning,benetos2018automatic} of the pitched content of the music.

-However, in terms of lossy compression, transcribing Primaal's music to MIDI results in significant loss, making the algorithm inadequate.
-The original content cannot be faithfully reproduced.
-As the producers note, `if you play this music on a piano, it will be boring and will not sound like anything'.